crossbario/autobahn-python/doc/wampclient.rst

 Client
 ======

-The classes :class:`autobahn.wamp.WampClientProtocol` and :class:`autobahn.wamp.WampClientFactory` are the base classes you derive from to implement WAMP clients.
+The classes :class:`autobahn.wamp1.protocol.WampClientProtocol` and :class:`autobahn.wamp1.protocol.WampClientFactory` are the base classes you derive from to implement WAMP clients.